-I found a method to adjust BLBMC formulas for white, whole wheat, rye, and combined flour (multigrain) for a modern Panasonic bread machine.
-This may be useful for any formulas requiringe 2 tsp of yeast for a medium loaf (a formula with 3 cups or 15 oz. flour +/- by weight):
+I adjusted yeast in BLBMC formulas for white, whole wheat, and combined flour (multigrain), and formulas requiring 2 +/- tsp of yeast for a medium loaf (a formula with 3 cups or 15 oz. flour +/- by weight):

-I confirmed again that low sodium baking works at 50% reduction.
-It doesn’t affect the process or hurt flavour.
-The method is to reduce yeast by the same percentage as salt as suggested in BLBMC at p.
+Low sodium baking works.
+At 50% reduction, it doesn’t affect the process or hurt flavour.
+The basic method is to reduce yeast by the same percentage as salt as suggested in BLBMC at p.
 290 and by the Please Don’t Pass the Salt bread page.
-The adjustments should be made on amount of salt in a formula but the amount of yeast in a BLBMC formula that has been adjusted by the method above.
-Then reduce salt and reduce yeast by the same percentage.
-Depending on the recipe source:

 - For a Panasonic recipe I cut yeast and salt equally;

-- For a BLBMC recipe I make my adjustment for yeast amount above first, then I cut yeast and salt equally.
-The effect is that when I use 50% of the recipe amount of salt I use 25% of the BLBMC recipe amount of yeast.
+- For a BLBMC or other recipe I make my adjustment for yeast amount above first, then I cut yeast and salt equally.
+When I use 50% of a BLBMC recipe amount of salt, I use 25% of the BLBMC recipe amount of yeast.